clowdhaus/eks-reference-architecture/weaviate/README.md

 kubectl get svc -n weaviate weaviate -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

-6. Open up Sagemaker in the AWS console - navigate to Studio and select the `weaviate` profile and click `Open Studio`
+6. Open up Sagemaker in the AWS console - navigate to Notebook and select the `weaviate` instance
-7. Once the Studio is launched, click `Create Notebook`
+7. Once the notebook is launched, click `Create Notebook`
 8. In the first cell of the notebook, install the Weaviate Python client:

 ```python